Arena Williams: First term, 2020-2023

 During the 2020 general election held on 17 October, she beat National candidate Nuwi Samarakone by a margin of 17,179 votes.
 In her first term, Williams served as a member of the justice committee, Māori affairs committee (including as deputy chairperson and chairperson) and the Pae Ora legislation committee.

 Second term, 2023-present

 She was re-elected in Manurewa at the 2023 general election, defeating National Party candidate Siva Kilari with an election night majority 7,113.
 In late November 2023, Williams was appointed as Assistant Whip, and spokesperson for commerce and consumer affairs, building and construction, and state-owned enterprises in the Shadow Cabinet of Chris Hipkins.

 Following a shadow cabinet reshuffle in early March 2025, Williams gained the youth portfolio.
 While she retained the commerce and consumer affairs and building and construction portfolios, she lost the state-owned enterprises portfolio.

+In late April 2026, Williams's private member's bill requiring banks and money transfer services to disclose international money transfer fees to customers passed its first reading with the support of most parties except the National Party.

+In the 2026 New Zealand general election, Williams acted as Commerce and Consumer Affairs Spokesperson.
+In September 2026, she announced Labour's plans for supermarket competition.

 Personal life

-Williams is married to lawyer Max Hardy, with whom she shares two children.
+Williams is married to ex lawyer Max Hardy.
+They have two children.
+She enjoys painting.